pywemo/pywemo/README.rst

 - Not all devices are currently supported for setup.
 - For a WeMo without internet access, see `this guide <https://github.com/pywemo/pywemo/wiki/WeMo-Cloud#disconnecting-from-the-cloud>`_ to stop any blinking lights.
 - If connecting to an open network, the password argument is ignored and you can provide anything, e.g. ``password=None``.
-- If connecting to a WPA2/AES-encrypted network, OpenSSL is used to encrypt the password by the ``pywemo`` library.
+- If connecting to a WPA2/AES/TKIPAES-encrypted network, OpenSSL is used to encrypt the password by the ``pywemo`` library.
   It must be installed and available on your ``PATH`` via calling ``openssl`` from a terminal or command prompt.

+If you have issues connecting, here are several things worth trying:

+- Bring the WeMo as close to the access point as possible.
+Some devices seem to require a very strong signal for setup, even if they will work normally with a weaker one.
+- WeMo devices can only connect to 2.4GHz wifi connections and some devices have an issue connecting if the 2.4Ghz and 5Ghz SSID are the same.
+- If issues persist, consider performing a full factory reset and power cycle on the device before trying again.
+- Consider of enabled firewall rules may block the WeMo from connecting to the intended AP.

 Firmware Warning
 ----------------